SolaceSamples/solace-samples-javascript/docs/_tutorials/publish-subscribe.md

 solace.SolclientFactory.init(factoryProps);
 ```

-If the debug version has been loaded the required level of logging can be set like so:
+If the debug version of the API has been loaded the required level of logging can be set like so:

 ```javascript
 solace.SolclientFactory.setLogLevel(solace.LogLevel.DEBUG);